 5. Dress yourself for comfort

 Gone are the old days when people were expecting to dress their best for airline flights and we say ‘thank goodness’!
 As airplanes get more cramped and seats and legroom disappears, you should take comfort whenever you can get it when flying.
 Of course, no one wants to look like a slob, and if your traveling for business, you may need to wear work attire.
 Luckily, most jeans come with stretch so they can be a great option for traveling.
-Lightweight fabrics that don’t wrinkle easy, like these from Eddie Bauer are a great option for travel.
+Lightweight fabrics that don’t wrinkle easy are a great option for travel.

 6. Catch up on your sleep

 If you are serious about reducing stress when traveling during the holidays, take advantage of a little forced downtime and catch some z’s on the plane.
 Opt for seat selection at the window so you can enjoy some uninterrupted sleep.
 Pack a neck pillow, small blanket, noise-canceling headphones or earplugs, and a sleep mask to drown out as much light as possible.
 You’ll arrive at your destination refreshed and ready to enjoy your time away!

 7. Leave the driving to us